nerdgeschoss/react-use-form-library/Readme.md

 ### Helpful properties

-#### Touched
+#### isTouched

 If the field is required, the `required-field` error will always be present if the value is empty.
-It is good UX to only display the required error if the field has been touched, for this you can use the touched property which will be true once the field has lost focus for the first time (`onBlur` event).
+It is good UX to only display the required error if the field has been touched, for this you can use the isTouched property which will be true once the field has lost focus for the first time (`onBlur` event).

 **Important !!**